JuliaGeo/CFTime.jl/README.md

 ```

-The function `CFTime.timeencode` does the inverse operation: converting a Julia `DateTime` structure to a duration since a strting time:
+The function `CFTime.timeencode` does the inverse operation: converting a Julia `DateTime` structure to a duration since a start time:

 ```julia
 CFTime.timeencode(dt,"days since 2000-01-01 00:00:00")